judepayne/dictim/README.md

 ### From d2 to dictim

-let's turn the above d2 string back into dictim.
+converting the d2 string back into dictim.

 ```clojure
 user=> (use 'dictim.d2.parse)